guardian/architecture-diagrams/readme.md

 # The Guardian C4 Model Architecture As Code

+This is an experiment I have been working on during my 10% time.

-In this experiment, the goal is to use the Strcturizr DSL language to create C4 model as code for the whole P&E department.
+The goal is to use the Strcturizr DSL language to create a global C4 model as code for the P&E software system.

-If you would like to take part, please get in touch.
+If you would like to be involved, please get in touch.

 ![landscape](images/landscape.svg)